Once a LightHouse kid, always a LightHouse kid!

-Volunteers of America’s LightHouse reaches out to families living in some of Shreveport and Bossier City’s poorest neighborhoods.
+Volunteers of America North Louisiana’s LightHouse program serves children and families living in some of Shreveport and Bossier City’s poorest neighborhoods.
 We are a beacon of hope for those who strive to overcome poverty, illiteracy and joblessness.

 A center of community life since 1986, the LightHouse offers a wide range of programs serving children, adolescents and their families.
 Our goals are educational achievement, economic self-sufficiency and productive citizenship.

-We now serve around 600 children in six sites.
-We have three community-based sites: Downtown Shreveport, the Highland Center and Bossier City’s Scott Street Housing Complex.
-Our school-based sites serve students at Judson and Forest Hill Elementary Schools and Lakeshore Middle School.
+We now serve over 700 children in six sites.
+We have two community-based sites: Downtown Shreveport and Bossier City’s Scott Street Housing Complex.
+Our school-based sites serve students at University, J.S.
+Clark and Forest Hill Elementary Schools and Lakeshore Middle School.

-The LightHouse is funded in part by The Community Foundation of North Louisiana and The United Way Fund of The Community Foundation.
+The LightHouse is funded in part by The Community Foundation of North Louisiana and The United Way of Northwest Louisiana.

 Academics come first at The LightHouse.
 From kindergarten to high school, the LightHouse promises education is the pathway out of poverty.
 Our teachers and volunteers help hundreds of children and young adults every year to learn, to achieve, to realize their dreams.
 Our coordinators are famous for saying “there’s no such thing as no homework.”